 1-month internship at one of our partner organizations in the West Bank or Israel

-An orientation week prior to the internship where you will visit Jerusalem, Bethlehem, Ramallah, Hebron, Nablus, Haifa as well as refugee camps, and meet with actors with different backgrounds and perspectives
+An orientation week prior to the internship, together with 23 other students, in which you visit Jerusalem, Bethlehem, Ramallah, Hebron, Nablus, Haifa as well as refugee camps, and meet with actors with different backgrounds, expertise and perspectives

 Housing and coordination from FFIPP during the program

 The ability to develop organizational and fundraising skills

 The ability to raise awareness for human rights in an academic setting

 The orientation week takes place in the beginning of the summer program.
 Interns meet with actors with different perspectives and backgrounds during conferences and meetings with Palestinian and Israeli civil society actors committed to peace and justice.
 The orientation week is a very educational experience and also a great opportunity for you to get to know the other FFIPP-participants from all over the world.

 FFIPP takes care of all orientation week expenses (transportation, accommodation) as well as the costs of accommodation during the internship period.
 However, expenses for food and transportation during the summer program month are the student’s responsibility, as are the costs of transportation to and from Ben Gurion Airport, and to the preparation weekend.

 The Summer Program includes is a one-month internship position at a partner organization, like a women’s rights bureau in Haifa, working with children in Nablus or with refugees in Ramallah, conducting applied research in Bethlehem or writing articles in at a news agency in Jerusalem.
 As the content of the work may vary the emphasis lies on the human character of the experience the program offers, and the opportunity to grasp the complexity of the conflict on the ground.
 Although there will be possibilities to contribute to the work of the partner host organization during the internship, the program represents above all an opportunity for you to learn.